rusty-electron/ml_deployment/README.md

 * **Offline batch processing/Request batching**: it refers to performing predictions on a batch of data in a scheduled, non-interactive, and often offline manner.
 Some models are not deployed for real-time applications, they can utilize the parallelizing capabilities of hardware accelerators to wait for a batch of requests to accumulate and then complete them together.
 [2]

 ## Conclusion

+TODO: after the final version of the table, convert each row header into a link to the corresponding section.

 ### Comparative Analysis Table
 | Criteria                    | AWS SageMaker                              | Azure ML                                  | BentoML                                   | Kubeflow                                  | MLflow                                    | RayServe                                  | Seldon Core                               | TensorFlow Serving     | TorchServe          |